-Whilst Avengers: Infinity War and Endgame are still fresh in everyone’s mind, Jim Starlin brings his work with his most famous creation – Thanos – and Marvel to a close in the conclusion to his latest trilogy – Thanos: The Infinity Ending.
+Whilst Avengers: Infinity War and Endgame are still fresh in everyone’s mind, Jim Starlin brings his work with his most famous creation – Thanos – and Marvel to a close in the conclusion to his latest trilogy – Thanos: The Infinity Ending (be sure to see what we made of the first and second installments as well.)
 In the far future, Thanos is the most powerful being in reality.
 But it’s not enough to rule his own time.
 The truly Mad Titan intends to command all of time and space – including his own past self!
 Now, Thanos’ brother Eros, his old ally Adam Warlock and a teleporting troll named Pip must find a way to free Thanos’ consciousness from his own future.
 But the journey will take them – and Thanos – far beyond the limits of anything they believed they could endure.

 In many ways, this is a culmination of all the themes and ideas that Starlin has explored over the years with the character.
 The previous volume – The Infinity Conflict – showed Thanos achieving a level of power and omnipotence the likes of which he previously could only have dreamed of.
 Having manipulated his past self along with Eros, Adam Warlock and Pip The Troll, this future incarnation of the mad titan managed to steal the power from the most powerful forces in the Marvel Universe including his beloved Mistress Death, Galactus, Kronos, The Infinity Gems and even The Living Tribunal.
 This results in an epic journey across time and space as Eros, Warlock and Pip try restore the universe to normal whilst avoiding detection from the future Thanos.
 Along the way, they receive help from unexpected sources, including Kang The Conqueror (who has learnt first hand the price of working with Thanos) and even the present day Thanos – who is held captive by his future self and is learning that perhaps ultimate power isn’t all it’s cracked up to be.